Mexico's first judicial elections fuel confusion and disillusionment among voters

 Miguel Garcia, a 78-year-old former construction worker, stood in front of the country’s Supreme Court on Friday peering at a set of posters, voter guides with the faces and numbers of candidates.

 He was fiercely scribbling down their names on a small scrap of paper and said that he had traveled across Mexico City to try to inform himself ahead of the vote, but he couldn’t find any information other than outside the courthouse.
-But Garcia, a supporter of the reform and the president, said doing so was crucial because he wanted to cast out members of courts that had long been at odds with Morena, the ruling party.
+But Garcia, a supporter of the reform and the president, said voting was crucial.

 “In the neighborhood where I live, there’s no information for us,” he said, adding that he had to vote because “the bad guys, they continue to be free and the people are the ones that pay.”